Hasan Minhaj of 'The Daily Show' tapped for White House Correspondents' Dinner

 Related: White House Correspondents' Dinner is still on, WHCA says

-There are also far fewer Hollywood types interested in attending the dinner and a weekend's worth of parties this year.
-There is a sense in Washington that the event will be much more muted.

-It remains to be seen how the president's absence will affect Minhaj's approach.

-In a statement Tuesday, he said, "It is a tremendous honor to be a part of such a historic event even though the president has chosen not to attend this year.
+In a statement Tuesday, Minhaj said, "It is a tremendous honor to be a part of such a historic event even though the president has chosen not to attend this year.
 SAD!
 Now more than ever, it is vital that we honor the First Amendment and the freedom of the press."

-Jeff Mason, the president of the association, said, "Hasan's smarts, big heart and passion for press freedom make him the perfect fit for our event, which will be focused on the First Amendment and the importance of a robust and independent media."
+The association usually selects an entertainer several months before the springtime event, but this year was much more fraught.

+"I was not looking for somebody who was going to roast the president in absentia.
+That's not fair, and that's not the message that we want to get across," Jeff Mason, the current president of the association, said on MSNBC's "Morning Joe" on Tuesday.
+"I was looking for somebody who is funny and who is entertaining, because I want the dinner to be entertaining, but who can also speak to the message that the whole dinner is going to speak to ... the importance of a free press."

-Carl Bernstein and Bob Woodward will also speak.
+Carl Bernstein and Bob Woodward will also speak about the First Amendment.

+Minhaj has some Washington experience -- he performed at the Radio and Television Correspondents' Dinner last year.

 Minhaj has been a correspondent on "The Daily Show" for two and a half years.
 He wrote and performed an off-Broadway show titled "Homecoming King."
 Netflix will premiere a version of the one-man show this spring.